NVIDIA

 What you'll accomplish

-You will set up Tailscale on your NVIDIA Spark device and client machines to create secure remote access.
-After completion, you'll be able to SSH into your Spark from anywhere using simple commands like ssh user@spark-hostname, with all traffic automatically encrypted and NAT traversal handled transparently.
+You will set up Tailscale on your DGX Spark device and client machines to create secure remote access.
+After completion, you'll be able to SSH into your DGX Spark from anywhere using simple commands like ssh user@spark-hostname, with all traffic automatically encrypted and NAT traversal handled transparently.

 What to know before starting